 - New mothers and pregnant women may benefit from WIC.
 This federal program offers nutrition education, access to healthy food and breastfeeding support.
 The local WIC program supports the health of new mothers, infants, babies and their children up to the age of five.

 - SNAP food stamps in New York distribute vouchers which can be used specifically for purchasing groceries, nutritious foods and formula from designated stores.
-Read SNAP food stamps.
+Read more on SNAP food stamps.

 - Free holiday help in Troy NY.
-Using the food pantry or SNAP food stamps, clients can get Holiday Food Baskets, including Easter, Thanksgiving, and Christmas.
+Using the food pantry or SNAP food stamps, clients can get free Holiday Food Baskets, including Easter, Thanksgiving, and Christmas.
 Referrals can provide free food and fixings to families.
 No family should go without during the holidays.

 - Access their referral service, which can connect you with other local non-profit resources and programs in Rensselaer County New York, including for free autos, gas, or transportation.
 The non-profit agency will also help you enroll into these services, including transportation.
 Or learn about a free car for people with no money.

 - Free financial education classes can help you learn to create a budget and in general manage your finances.
 Also get help in finding and securing a stable job that will provide life sustaining wages.